Skip to main content

 When you upgrade to 2.0:

-1. v1 data is preserved — The stored_workflows, workflow_logs, workflow_signals, workflow_timers, and workflow_exceptions tables remain intact
+1. v1 data is preserved — The default workflows, workflow_logs, workflow_signals, workflow_timers, workflow_exceptions, and workflow_relationships tables remain intact; configured v1 model/table overrides remain authoritative

 2. v1 workflows complete using v1 engine — In-flight v1 workflows continue executing using the v1 replay engine until they reach a terminal state